vanderwijk/disable-updates/readme.txt

 = I am not sure what this plugin does, should I be using it? =

 No, keeping WordPress up-to-date is very important for security reasons.
-You should only install this plugin if you keep your system up to date using another mechanism such as a staging server or svn.
+You should only disable WordPress updates if you keep your system up to date using another mechanism such as a staging server or svn.

 = Can I submit a feature request or bug report? =